Clebsch–Gordan coefficients: Relation to Wigner 3-j symbols

+This allows to reach the general expression:

+The summation is performed over those integer values k for which the argument of each factorial in the denominator is non-negative, i.e. summation limits K and N are taken equal: the lower one $K=\max(0, j_2-J-m_1, j_1-J+m_2),$ the upper one $N=\min(j_1+j_2-J, j_1-m_1, j_2+m_2).$ Factorials of negative numbers are conventionally taken equal to zero, so that the values of the 3j symbol at, for example, $j_3>j_1+j_2$ or $j_1<m_1$ are automatically set to zero.

 Relation to Wigner D-matrices

 Relation to spherical harmonics

 In the case where integers are involved, the coefficients can be related to integrals of spherical harmonics:

 It follows from this and orthonormality of the spherical harmonics that CG coefficients are in fact the expansion coefficients of a product of two spherical harmonics in terms of a single spherical harmonic:

-Other Properties
+Other properties

 Clebsch–Gordan coefficients for specific groups

 For arbitrary groups and their representations, Clebsch–Gordan coefficients are not known in general.
 However, algorithms to produce Clebsch–Gordan coefficients for the special unitary group SU(n) are known.
 In particular, SU(3) Clebsch-Gordan coefficients have been computed and tabulated because of their utility in characterizing hadronic decays, where a flavor-SU(3) symmetry exists that relates the up, down, and strange quarks.
 A web interface for tabulating SU(N) Clebsch–Gordan coefficients is readily available.

-Clebsch–Gordan coefficients for symmetric group are also known as Kronecker coefficients.